-Thereby, the herbal pills and cream create further growth of the mammary glands and the enhancement of breasts, in the same manner as when girls go through puberty.
+Thereby, Breast Actives creates further growth of the mammary glands and the enhancement of breasts, in the same manner as when girls go through puberty.

-Phytoestrogen research has shown that these compounds can significantly enlarge the size of female breasts.
+Phytoestrogen studies have shown that these compounds can significantly enlarge the size of female breasts.

 Herbal data indicates that Saw Palmetto, Fenugreek, Wild Yam and Fennel seed contain the highest levels of phytoestrogens, phyto-nutrients and diosgenin.
 These phyto-nutrients are mild but effective and have many health benefits.